-Nowadays, a mini-array (MA) of nine ASTRI telescopes, evolution of the ASTRI-Horn prototype, is currently being implemented.
-The ASTRI-MA will be installed at the Teide Astronomical Observatory of the Instituto
+Nowadays, a mini array of nine ASTRI telescopes, evolution of the ASTRI-Horn prototype, is currently being implemented.
+The ASTRI Mini-Array will be installed at the Teide Astronomical Observatory of the Instituto

 de Astrofisica de Canarias (IAC) in Tenerife (Canary Islands, Spain) on the basis of a host agreement with INAF.
 Thanks to its expected overall performance, better than current Cherenkov telescopes’ arrays for

-energies above ~10 TeV and up to 100 TeV, and its wide field of view (more than 10 degrees), ASTRI-MA will be an important instrument to perform soon deep observations of the Galactic and extra-Galactic sky at the TeV energy scale and beyond.
+energies above ~10 TeV and up to 100 TeV, and its wide field of view (more than 10 degrees), ASTRI Mini-Array will be an important instrument to perform soon deep observations of the Galactic and extra-Galactic sky at the TeV energy scale and beyond.

 Last but not least, the double-mirror structure of the ASTRI telescopes has been selected for the implementation of the Small Sized Telescopes (SSTs) of the Cherenkov Telescope Array (CTA), the largest ground-based observatory in the VHE gamma-ray range.